Discover

 Index Selection

-After logging into Energy Logserver, you will be going to the “Discover” tab, where you can interactively explore your data.
+After logging into Energy Logserver, you will be taken to the “Discover” tab, where you can interactively explore your data.
 You have access to every document in every index that matches the selected index patterns.

 Time settings and refresh